mquimi/Credit_Risk_Analysis/README.md

 - Balanced Accuracy is: 93%
 - High Risk is at 7% with a sensitivity of 91% making F1 14%
-- Since there is a low number of false positives the low risj sensitivty is at 94%
+- Since there is a low number of false positives the low risk sensitivty is at 94%

-### Summary: Summarize the results of the machine learning models, and include a recommendation on the model to use, if any.
-If you do not recommend any of the models, justify your reasoning.
+### Summary:

+Based on the analysis that were performed for sampled models, all models show that there is weak precision when trying to determine if a credit risk is high.

+When the ensemble models were perfromed, this showed that there was a lot more improvment on the sensisitvity of high risk vs low risk.

+The EasyEnsembleClassifier model shows a recall of 92%, which means it detects almost all high risk credit.
+On the other hand, if the model shows low precision, this can  penalize the bank's credit strategy and future business opportunities.

+Although no model has a recall of 98%+, the one model that I would recommend to banks is the EasyEnsembleClassifier model.